-Two months ago, Congress enacted a full year continuing resolution (CR) to fund the Judiciary - and the rest of the federal government - for the remainder of FY 2025.
+Three months ago, Congress enacted a full year continuing resolution (CR) to fund the Judiciary - and the rest of the federal government - for the remainder of FY 2025.
 Although we requested a number of funding anomalies as part of the development of the CR, none were included in the final enacted bill.
-As a result, that bill had the unfortunate effect of erasing nearly \$200 million of proposed increases that this Subcommittee's own FY 2025 Financial Services and General Government (FSGG) bill would have provided to accounts across the Judiciary.
+As a result, that bill had the unfortunate effect of erasing nearly \$200 million of proposed increases that the House Appropriations Committee's FY 2025 FSGG bill would have provided to accounts across the Judiciary.
 Instead, every component of the branch was held to its FY 2024 enacted funding level, regardless of changing workload levels and other programmatic requirements, and for most of our accounts, this is the second straight year of such a hard freeze.
-That means that more than half of the branch's accounts are operating now in FY 2025 on funding levels that have not been adjusted since FY 2023.
+That means that more than half of the branch's accounts are operating now in FY 2025 on funding levels that have not been adjusted since FY 2023, and the branch as a whole is funded nearly \$400 million below its estimated requirements level.

 The effect of the full year CR is compounded by the fact that some critical categories of expenses have continued to rise even as available resources are held flat.
-Inflation in certain sectors of the economy continues to be a factor, and Congress allowed a two percent federal employee pay adjustment to take effect in January (on top of the requirement to annualize the more than five percent pay adjustment from FY 2024) without providing the necessary resources to fund those increases.
+Inflation in certain sectors of the economy continues to be a factor, and Congress allowed a two percent federal employee pay adjustment to take effect in January 2025 (on top of the requirement to annualize the more than five percent pay adjustment from FY 2024) without providing the necessary resources to fund those increases.
 This means that we are struggling just to sustain what staffing and capabilities we already have and that new investments needed to address critical emerging requirements are even more unattainable.

 Our federal defender program is a prime example of the challenges posed by the full year CR.
 At a time when our staffing formulas indicate that the defender program is understaffed relative to its workload, we will instead be required to maintain a hiring freeze across all federal defender organizations until at least October 1, 2025.
-We will also have to suspend payments to private sector attorneys appointed to provide representation for indigent defendants ("panel attorneys") for more than two months, beginning on or around July 23, 2025.
+This requires us both to forego the 238 new federal defender organization positions we requested consistent with projected caseload and to leave unfilled virtually all existing positions that become vacant over the course of the fiscal year due to normal attrition.
+We will also have to suspend payments to private sector attorneys appointed to provide representation for indigent defendants ("panel attorneys") for almost three months, beginning in early July 2025, several weeks earlier than our previous estimate.
 Those payments are meant to compensate attorneys and related service providers for constitutionally-required legal work that has already been performed, but the payments will not be made because we simply cannot afford to make them.
 These disruptions in panel attorney payments negatively affect our panel attorneys, potentially reducing their willingness to accept future appointments and jeopardizing the ability to provide necessary and timely representation.
-They also burden the funding demands on this Subcommittee.
+They also burden the funding demands on Congress.
 Any unfunded panel attorney obligations automatically roll over to the next fiscal year, adding an immediate \$185 million to our FY 2026 request.